Home

 Published by Scheidegger & Spiess

-Florian Dombois, Mira Fliescher, Dieter Mersch, Julia Rintz (Ed.): Aesthetic Thinking
+Florian Dombois, Mira Fliescher, Dieter Mersch, Julia Rintz (Eds.): Aesthetic Thinking - Non-Propositionality, Episteme, Art

 ISBN 978-3-03734-667-9